toblum/TetrisAnimation/README.md

 # TetrisAnimation

-Library to draw numbers using a tetris style
+An Arduino library for drawing letters and numbers using a falling block style animation.

 [![alt text](https://j.gifs.com/6RvBDl.gif "Tetris clock animation")](https://youtu.be/BGmjvfqf_0U)

-Tested using ESP8266 on RGB Led matrixes (using the [PxMatrix library](https://github.com/2dom/PxMatrix/)), but potentially works on any display that uses Adafruit GFX library
+Tested using ESP8266 & ESP32 on RGB Led matrixes (using the [PxMatrix library](https://github.com/2dom/PxMatrix/)), but potentially works on any display that uses Adafruit GFX library

 ## Basic Usage